pnbakken/pnbakken/README.md

 ## 🔭 I’m currently working on ...

 - Various side projects
-- Being very open to job-opportunities
+- Being very open to full-time, part-time, and freelance job-opportunities

 ## 📫 How to reach me